-Benjamin Rotstein, PhD, is an assistant professor in the Department of Biochemistry, Microbiology and Immunology at the University of Ottawa, and director of the Molecular Imaging Probes and Radiochemistry Laboratory at the University of Ottawa Heart Institute.
+Benjamin Rotstein, PhD, is an associate professor in the Department of Biochemistry, Microbiology and Immunology at the University of Ottawa, and director of the Molecular Imaging Probes and Radiochemistry Laboratory at the University of Ottawa Heart Institute.

 Dr. Rotstein obtained his BSc from Dalhousie University and the University of King’s College in Halifax, NS, and his PhD in organic chemistry from the University of Toronto.
 His doctoral research focused on the reactivity of amphoteric molecules and their applications in macrocyclization of peptides.
 He then undertook postdoctoral training in radiochemistry and molecular imaging at Harvard Medical School and Massachusetts General Hospital, where he was promoted to faculty in 2015.
 During his postdoctoral work, he discovered spirocyclic iodonium ylides for radiofluorination and contributed to the development of new enzyme and receptor tracers for positron emission tomography.

 Dr. Rotstein’s previous training was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) in the form of postgraduate scholarships and a postdoctoral fellowship.
 He has received Young Investigator Awards from the Society of Nuclear Medicine and Molecular Imaging as well as the Alzheimer’s Drug Discovery Foundation (ADDF).
 He also received an Early Researcher Award from the Ontario Ministry of Research Innovation and Science.
 He has served on grant panels with the Canadian Institutes of Mental Health Research and other science funding organizations.
 He held a leadership role within the Society for Radiopharmaceutical Sciences Think Tank from 2016–2020.